csv2db/csv2db/README.md

   -l, --log             Log erroneous/invalid lines in *.bad file of the same
                         name as the input file (this implies the --ignore option).
+  --case-insensitive-identifiers
+                        If set, all identifiers (table and column names) will be upper-cased.
 ```

 # How to use csv2db